35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ![](/img/sixacresbeforeafter.jpg)

+## Aylesbury - part of the problem, not the solution

+The loss of the AAAP also allows Southwark to gloss over the dismally slow pace of the redevelopment.
+According to the AAAP’s timetable over 2,500 new homes should have been built by now (Table A7.1), at an average rate of 221 homes per year; in fact, only 408 have been completed, giving a rate on only 40 homes per year.

+These figures also take no account of the homes lost through demolition.
+When this is factored in the situation is even worse.
+‘Net’ building, that is homes above the number knocked-down, will not start arriving until 2022/23, when 122 net homes are expected.
+There will be a further 276 in 23/24, with the remaining 1,102 to be completed between 2025-2035 (Appendix 2: Sites Methodology Report April 2021).
+The time has come for a rethink….

 ## Conclusion

 The [Aylesbury Area Action Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/area-action-plans-section/aylesbury-aap) (AAAP) was adopted 10 years ago following lengthy consultation and was supposed to govern the 20-year redevelopment of the estate.